-At higher level, two type of RDD transformations can be applied: narrow transformation (e.g. map(), filter() etc.) and wide transformation (e.g. reduceByKey()).
-Narrow transformation does not require the shuffling of data across a partition, the narrow transformations will be grouped into single stage while in wide transformation the data is shuffled.
+At higher level, we can apply two type of RDD transformations: narrow transformation (e.g. map(), filter() etc.) and wide transformation (e.g. reduceByKey()).
+Narrow transformation does not require the shuffling of data across a partition, the narrow transformations will group into single stage while in wide transformation the data shuffles.
 Hence, Wide transformation results in stage boundaries.

 Each RDD maintains a pointer to one or more parent along with metadata about what type of relationship it has with the parent.
 For example, if we call val b=a.map() on an RDD, the RDD b keeps a reference to its parent RDD a, that’s an RDD lineage.

-5. How is Fault tolerance achieved through DAG?
+5. How to Achieve Fault Tolerance through DAG?

-RDD is split into the partition and each node is operating on a partition at any point in time.
-Here, the series of Scala function is executing on a partition of the RDD.
-These operations are composed together and Spark execution engine view these as DAG (Directed Acyclic Graph).
+RDD splits into the partition and each node operates on a partition at any point in time.
+Here, the series of Scala function executes on a partition of the RDD.
+These operations compose together and Spark execution engine view these as DAG (Directed Acyclic Graph).

 When any node crashes in the middle of any operation say O3 which depends on operation O2, which in turn O1.
 The cluster manager finds out the node is dead and assign another node to continue processing.
 This node will operate on the particular partition of the RDD and the series of operation that it has to execute (O1->O2->O3).
 Now there will be no data loss.